urbit/urbit/pkg/hs/urbit-uruk/skew.md

         *(W a s k e w E)     -> e
         *(W a s k e w W)     -> w

+These rules are meant to be read from top to bottom, and you must apply the first rule that matches: there must always be one deterministic reduction to take next so all SKEW interpreters return the exact same value.
+(The system is not confluent.)

 The first four rules give us the SK calculus with a strict, well defined reduction ordering.
 The first reduction is the `K` combinator.
 The `K` combinator returns its first argument and discards its second.
 Mnemonic: